Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Spherical Signal Representations

-Sampling theories on the sphere \citep{driscoll:1994,mcewen2011novel} provide a mechanism to capture all information content of an underlying continuous function on the sphere from a finite set of samples.
-Since such a representation provides access to the underlying continuous signal, all symmetries and geometric properties of the sphere are captured perfectly.
-Throughout we adopt the sampling theorem on the sphere of \citet{mcewen2011novel} since it provides the most efficient sampled signal representation (reducing the Nyquist rate by a factor of two compared to the sampling theorem of \citealt{driscoll:1994}).
+Consider square integrable signals $f,g \in \ltwo(\sphere)$ on the sphere \sphere\ with inner product $\langle f, g\rangle$.
+The inner product induces the norm $\| f \|_2 = \sqrt{\langle f, f\rangle}$, with metric $d_{\ltwo(\sphere)}(f,g) = \| f - g \|_2$.
+We consider spherical signals bandlimited at $L$, with harmonic coefficients $\hat{f}_{\ell m} = \langle f, Y_{\ell m}\rangle = 0$, $\forall \ell \geq L$, where $Y_{\ell m}$ are the spherical harmonic functions of natural degree $\ell$ and integer order $\vert m \vert \leq \ell$.
+Sampling theories on the sphere \citep{driscoll:1994,mcewen2011novel} provide a mechanism to capture all information content of an underlying continuous function from a finite set of samples.
+By providing access to the underlying continuous signal, such a representation perfectly captures all spherical symmetries and geometric properties.
+We adopt the sampling theorem on the sphere of \citet{mcewen2011novel} since it provides the most efficient sampled signal representation (reducing the Nyquist rate by a factor of two compared to \citealt{driscoll:1994}).